JF Ptak Science Books Post 1131

 Finding the hard-to-find, the invisible, the "hidden", is an essential aspect of, well, mostly everything.
 Whether it is Newton separating light with a prism to find its constituents, or Hooke investigating the formerly quasi-real microscopical world to reveal worlds within worlds, or Galileo using his telescope to quash the ideas of the unaided-eye-visible night sky as an unaltering perfection of creation, or Roentgen seeing through his wife's skin, or Fraunhoefer finding the complex spectrum, or Henry Draper determining a chemical constituent of the sun, or the invention of the zero or negative numbers or subtraction, of finding Black Holes or other planets or the remnants of the Big Bang, or (Kandinsky) finding the nonrepresentational aspect of art, or Duchamp finding in an upturned urinal that art had no boundaries...the list goes on and on.

 One aspect of this "finding something in nothing" business that is interesting to look at because it is so local and discernible--and recent--is in air navigation and detection.
-And I'll do this using a series of excellent illustrations from The Illustrated London News, all of which are from the 1927-1938 period (and all of which may be purchased through our blog bookstore, here).
+And I'll do this using a series of excellent illustrations from The Illustrated London News, all of which are from the 1927-1938 period.

 Next is a brilliant device for assisting pilots to land in foggy and dark conditions--actually on how to find the ground safely.
 In 1927 (again) a RADAR-like system was put into place on aircraft that involved receiving the signals of an ac-pulsed buried electrical cable that surrounded an airport.
 The receiver (seen here on the flight panel of the pilot in an open-air cockpit) would be read to reveal proximity of the airport, the pilot making wider and then closer spirals in descent until his was basically within the buried airport cables and thus able to land.